CarterYoo/Anonymous-ACL-Repository/README.md

 # Exploiting Linguistic Ambiguity in LLM-Generated Puzzles

 This repository contains the code, data, and prompts for the paper:
-**"Exploiting Linguistic Ambiguity: Evaluating Adversarial Intent in Large Language Models Through Puzzle Generation"** (ACL SRW 2025, under review)
+**"Exploiting Linguistic Ambiguity: Evaluating Adversarial Intent in Large Language Models Through Puzzle Generation"** (ACL SRW 2025)

 ## Contents